Pet Therapy vs Animal-Assisted Therapy

 Before having kids, animals (dogs specifically) were my first love.
-My now-deceased dog Mell-O-D and I spent a number of years doing pet therapy, first at the PICU at CHOP, and then we joined a fantastic group called PAWS for People.
-Animal therapy has really evolved over the past decade or so and I thought I’d share some of the options that parents have.
+My now-deceased dog Mell-O-D and I spent a number of years doing pet therapy, first at the PICU at CHOP, and then we joined a fantastic group called PAWS for People and did animal-assisted therapy with them.

 What is Pet Therapy?

 Ragdoll Cats, rabbits, and many other types of pets are now being used.
 And a handler of course.
-Depending on the certification they have an organization they work with, what they have been trained to do will vary.
+Depending on the certification they have and the organization they work with, what they have been trained to do will vary.

-This can be a great option for your child with special needs, particularly if you are not equipped in your household to own a pet or you have another family member with allergies.
-Nemours Children’s Hospital has them in the lab area quite often to console kids who have to have blood drawn.
+This can be a great option for some households, particularly if you are not equipped in your household to own a pet or you have another family member with allergies.
+Nemours Children’s Hospital has them in the lab area quite often to console kids who have blood drawn.

 What is Animal Assisted Therapy?

 This is the next step up from pet therapy.
 This area of animal therapy has shown a tremendous amount of growth and potential in recent years.
 It involves using the animal as a catalyst to elicit desired behavior from the participant.

 Let me give you some examples.
 Many children with autism have difficulties accepting the task of getting their hair brushed.
-Working with an OT, they can work on brushing a cat, dog or horse, to sort of condition them to accept the same sensation on themselves.
+Working with an OT, they can work on brushing a cat, dog, or horse, to sort of condition them to accept the same sensation on themselves.

-Several years ago, my dog and I tried drug and alcohol counseling as animal-assisted therapy.
-Wait, let me rephrase that!
-We went to a drug and alcohol treatment center, and there was a trained counselor and group participants there.
-Mell-O-D, my dog, just wandered the room during the group therapy session.
 The behavior counselor led the session, my dog was just there to relieve stress in the room and remind the participants of what was waiting for them at home.
 Studies have shown that having a pet decreases stress in many situations.
-My only job was to bring the certified therapy dog to the session, I just sat quietly in the corner and kept tabs on my dog.

 We also participated in a reading program at the Newark (DE) library.
 It has been shown that children who have reading difficulties often show progress in programs like these.

 We use our dogs as a motivator for him to pronounce some sounds.
-There also were some fantastic studies going on down at the University of Delaware, and using dogs to motivate non-mobile children to walk.
+There also were some fantastic studies going on down at the University of Delaware using dogs to motivate non-mobile children to walk.

 What are Service Animals vs Pet Therapy?